 Vina Robles Winery is a small winery in Paso Robles with a Swiss style of excellence.
 Then make your way over to the Cass Winery, also in Paso Robles, for a lunch that you will not forget.
 They offer lunch that you can eat outside in the garden under the trellis.

-Like the rest of the Central Coast, the wine grapes was first planted in this area in the 1880’s but did not become known for it until recently.
+Like the rest of the Central Coast, the wine grapes were first planted in this area in the 1880’s but did not become known for it until recently.
 Produced in Edna Valley and the Arroyo Grande Valley is a variety of wines, including Chardonnay and Pinot Noir.

 The Edna Valley is a beautiful area where you can be close to the town’s amenities and yet feel like you are out in the middle of nowhere.
-There are bed and breakfasts and numerous places to stay if you get caught up in your day trip and need a place to stay for the night.
+There are bed and breakfasts and numerous places to stay if you get caught up on your day trip and need a place to stay for the night.

-The Laetitia Winery, named one of Wall Street Journal’s Best Buy wine, is situated right on Highway 101 just south of Arroyo Grande and offers breathtaking views of the area along with tasting room that is open daily
+The Laetitia Winery named one of Wall Street Journal’s Best Buy wine, is situated right on Highway 101 just south of Arroyo Grande and offers breathtaking views of the area along with tasting room that is open daily

 From there it is an easy drive into Santa Barbara County and the growing number of wineries there.